 Disclaimer: Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate, I earn from qualifying purchases.

 You can share in my happiness too by making this shrimp stir fry with spring vegetables in your kitchen.
 I prefer large to extra large sized shrimp for stir fries (approximately 24-30 count per pound), they have a nice bite to them and taste indulgent.
-Remember to defrost a bag of frozen shrimp the night before.
-When you are ready to cook all you need to do is clean, rinse, and pat them dry with paper towels.
-Sprinkle salt and white pepper on the shrimp and mixed with Chinese rice wine for flavor and then coat them with some cornstarch.

 You can use regular carrots but I happened to have some big beautiful rainbow carrots and I love how they look when cut into carrot flowers.
 Fresh sweet peas are so good right now and I sliced some sweet onions.
-I had all the ingredients ready and use a traditional stir fry technique.
-First stir fry the protein, remove it from the pan, then stir fry the vegetables and finally combine the ingredients with a sauce.

 If you need help sourcing allergy safe ingredients, be sure to check what’s in my cupboard.
 If you don’t have access to Chinese rice wine, you can also use sherry.
-I used Spicely’s White Pepper (affiliate link).
+I used Spicely’s White Pepper.
 It is possible to make this shrimp stir fry soy and/or wheat free by using a soy sauce alternative or making your own soy-free soy sauce or omitting soy sauce altogether.

 If you are allergic to shrimp but like the look and colors of this recipe, you could use chicken, beef, pork, or tofu instead.
 You can see how to use chicken in a similar vegetable stir-fry by looking at Fast & Easy Chicken Stir Fry with Vegetables Recipe: New Comfort Food.